MWSchmid/HiCdat/README.md

 HiCat: Hi-C data analysis tool
 =========================

-This page is under construction (today is the 25th of September 2014).
-I will add a more detailed user-guide and the Windows7 and MacOSX binary soon.
+This page is under construction (today is the 2nd of October 2014).
+I will add a more detailed user-guide and the MacOSX binary soon (Win7 binary is now up).

+<a class="reference external" href="https://github.com/MWSchmid/HiCat/blob/master/windows_64bit.zip?raw=true">windows 64bit binary</a>

+<a class="reference external" href="https://github.com/MWSchmid/HiCat/blob/master/linux_64bit.zip?raw=true">linux 64bit binary</a>

-At the moment available are the 64bit binary for (Ubuntu-like) linux, the R-code, and an Arabidopsis tutorial for the HiC data analysis in R (this is working on all platforms).
+At the moment available are the 64bit binary for (Ubuntu-like) linux and Windows 7, the R-code, and an Arabidopsis tutorial for the HiC data analysis in R (this is working on all platforms).
 I am working on a tutorial for the data pre-processing.
-For the tutorial in R, download the three archives below, unpack all of them, and open "HiCat-tutorial-arabidopsis.R" in a text editor and follow the instructions.
+For the tutorial in R, download the archives below, unpack both of them, and open "HiCat-tutorial-arabidopsis.R" in a text editor and follow the instructions.
 Note that HiCat requires the R libraries "gplots" and "randomizeBE".
 You can install them with install.packages("gplots") and install.packages("randomizeBE").

-<a class="reference external" href="https://github.com/MWSchmid/HiCat/blob/master/linux_64bit.zip?raw=true">linux 64bit binary</a>

 <a class="reference external" href="https://github.com/MWSchmid/HiCat/blob/master/Rscripts.zip?raw=true">R-Scripts (including the R-tutorial script)</a>